Feature Image

 Open to students in all class levels, including graduate students.
 Open to non-JMU students.

-Students must be accepted to a College of Visual and Performing Arts major, or a similar field at thier home institution.
+Preference given to students accepted to a College of Visual and Performing Arts major or a similar field at their home institution.
+Other students considered with a strong arts background.

 Application Process